ethereum/fv-blog/_posts/2020-11-12-symbolic-execution-with-ds-test.md

 }
 ```

-Interestingly, this test fails with the following output:
+Interestingly, if we run this test with `dapp test -v`, it fails with the following output:

 ```
 Running 1 tests for src/Solidity.t.sol:TestERC20